Hyacinthus Orientalis (Dutch Hyacinth)

 Feeding

-If you plan to keep the bulbs and plant them outside eventually, then feed with a fertilizer weak solution every month.
+If you plan to keep the bulbs and plant them outside eventually, then feed with a weak fertilizer solution every month.

 Only feed your Hyacinths when there are green leaves or flowers present.
 There is no need to feed the dormant bulb. - Photo by 4028mdk09.